astrowonk/DC-Metro-Pi-Speaker/README.md

 I think the main dependencies are requests, gTTS, argparser and whatever is needed to make those run. espeak if you can't get gTTS to work.

+## Setup:

+The setup script will help you make a config file.
+Usage:

+	./setup_wmatapi.py -api [your api key]

+Prompts will then lead you through picking a rail line, rail stop code, rail "group" (i.e. direction) and write out a config file (including the api key you enter on the command line.)

+I can't figure out any easy way to allow users to find their bus stop on the command line.
+It's much easier to just use [Nextbus](http://www.nextbus.com/) and find it on the web based on your route and direction of choice.

 ## Usage:

 Put the script wherever you like, and make it executable.
 You may need to fiddle with the first line to specify where your python interpreter is located.